CalebTheGame/AppxSilhouette/README.md

 ## Description

-This git comprehends both versions of the algorithm: Sequential and Map-Reduce.
+This git contains both versions of the algorithm: Sequential and Map-Reduce.

 ## Sequential code